-Also known as bigos, this hearty, cabbage and pork-based stew has been called the national dish of Poland.
-It definitely has an Eastern European feel to it: Cabbage and sauerkraut, lots of different meats – many of the them smoked – and a variety of mushrooms.
-Anyone who knows anything about Eastern Europe knows they are mad about mushrooms.
-Apparently the original bigos was made with wild game, but over the centuries—the dish is said to be close to 700 years old—it has become a stew of many domestic meats.
+Apparently, the original bigos was made with wild game.
+But over the centuries—the dish is said to be close to 700 years old—it has become a stew of many domestic meats.
 Smoked sausage, mostly kielbasa, is a given, as is either bacon or a smoked ham hock.
 Fresh sausages, pork shoulder, veal or beef are also used.

 You should know that there is no one set way to make bigos.
-Every cook has her own secrets, and so far as I can tell, the only constants are: many different meats, cabbage, mushrooms and black pepper.
+Every cook has her own secrets.
+So, far as I can tell, the only constants are: many different meats, cabbage, mushrooms and black pepper.
 There are two main branches to the dish, one using tomatoes and tomato paste, the other using prunes.
 I decided on prunes here.

 A word on the sauerkraut.
 While you can make this dish with vinegared sauerkraut, you will need to rinse and wash it several times to remove most of the vinegary taste.
 You should spend some effort to find simple brined sauerkraut, which is kept refrigerated.
 Bubbies is an excellent brand.